lmburbach/school_discipline_lookup/README.md

 * select any school system or school in the State of Georgia,
 * choose from any of the following student subgroup categories: disability status, economic status, English learner status, gender, and race/ethnicity,
 * explore a summary of the school system/school's enrollment, frequency of discipline incidents in 2017, and trends in incidents as early as 2014, and
-* compare a subgroup's proportion in the overall population ot that of the disciplined student population to identify which groups are over or underrepresented in the disciplined population relative to their share of enrollment.
+* compare a subgroup's proportion in the overall population to that of the disciplined student population in order to to identify which groups are over or underrepresented in the disciplined population relative to their share of enrollment.

 ## Data Sources
 * Student Discipline Data: Georgia Governor's Office of Student Achievement, [Downloadable Data > K-12 Student Discipline](https://gosa.georgia.gov/report-card-dashboards-data/downloadable-data)